nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/work-and-workmanager.md

 An alternative WorkManager has been introduced in Nuxeo 9.3 based on Nuxeo Stream.

 Visit the [Nuxeo Stream]({{page page='nuxeo-stream'}}) for more information.

+## WorkManager API Evolution

+It has been decided in version 10.2 to deprecate some of WorkManager original API that cannot scale in distributed environments.

+From now, finding a work instance or listing them all is not recommended anymore for using a work instance corresponds to manage the work manually.

+Further more it's to be noted that scheduling a work depending on a previous state is not reliable in a distributed environement and should not be used.

+Thus we also choose not to provide any replacement, it would come with trade offs on performance and scalability we don't want to make.

+In our code base we found usage of these methods were not needed or misuse of the WorkManager API that could be better implemented using other ways.

+Common misuses are related to work unicity that's now easily handled using isIdempotent that's fully implemented in the StreamWorkManager and distributed-production-ready.